DanJ210/DecidingVote/API-TESTING.md

-# VotingApp API Quick Testing Guide
+# FinalSay API Quick Testing Guide

 This guide shows how to query the API and test authentication using curl and PowerShell on Windows.
 Default API base URL: http://localhost:5244